 Q. What if I piggyback with a friend or roommate?

-A. Even if the person behind you is a roommate or someone you know, it's important to make sure they swipe to avoid creating a culture of piggybacking.
-For example, you may have a significant other who visits you often in the hall.
-If that relationship ends badly, you may not want that person to be allowed in.
+A. Even if the person behind you is a roommate or someone you know, it's important to make sure they swipe to avoid creating a piggybacking culture.
+For example, you may have a significant other who visits you often in the hall; if that relationship ends badly, you may not want that person to be allowed into the buillding.

 Q. What should I do if someone tries to piggyback?

-A. Remind your friends and guest about the policies to get into the hall.
-If you see someone piggyback, don't be afraid speak up and ask them to swipe their ID or check in at the desk.
-If you notice an unaccompanied non-resident in the hall, contact Public Safety, your RA, or the front desk.
+A. Remind your friends and guests about the policies to get into the hall.
+If you see someone piggybacking, don't be afraid speak up and ask them to swipe their ID or check in at the desk.
+If you notice an unaccompanied, non-resident in the hall, contact Public Safety, your RA, or the front desk.